fommil/fpmortals/manuscript/complete.md

 ~~~~~~~~

 Binding to port `0` lets the operating system assign a ephemeral port.
 We can
-discover which port it's actually running on by querying the `server.address`
+discover which port it is actually running on by querying the `server.address`
 field.

 Our implementation of the `.start` and `.stop` methods is now straightforward